French Language and Literature – Field of study catalogue MU

 “Language and culture: the gateway to the world.”

 The Bachelor’s degree study programme in French Language and Literature starts the path to the acquisition of basic knowledge and competence in French linguistics and in the history, literature, and culture of France and French-speaking countries.
 In the course of their studies, students adopt the terminology and basic methodological approaches of linguistics and literary theory.
 Enrolling students will have language mastery at the B1 level and graduates will have language mastery at the C1 level according to the CEFR.

 After successfully completing his/her studies the graduate is able to:

-- produce dignified written and oral expression in French at the C2 level according to the CEFR
+- speak and write in French at the C1 level according to the CEFR

-- utilize detailed knowledge of the social, political, cultural, literary, and linguistic situations in France and other French-speaking countries
+- have good knowledge of the social, political, and cultural situations in France and French-speaking countries

 Graduates with this degree are capable of complex written and oral expression in French.
-They are equipped with a detailed and deep theoretical knowledge and practical skills related to the social, political and cultural situation in France and other French-speaking countries.
+They are equipped with a detailed knowledge of the social, political, and cultural situation in France and other French-speaking countries.
 They have good knowledge of another selected Romance language and country.
-In addition to working in the fields of translating, interpreting, editing, journalism, tourism, business, and mid-level and upper management, they are well-suited for any profession that demands the ability to think independently and critically and express themselves in both their mother tongue and French.
+In addition to working in the fields of translating, interpreting, editing, journalism, tourism, business, and lower-level and middle management, they are well-suited for any profession that demands the ability to think independently and critically and express themselves in both their mother tongue and French.

-The standard duration of studies is two years, degree conferred: Master’s (Mgr.)
+The standard duration of studies is three years, degree conferred: Bachelor’s (Bc.)